Department:Department of Music and Performing Arts

 As a musicologist, Tom has explored areas of musical notations in the context of the music of Morton Feldman and early American tape music.
 He has recently published in the area of early UK computer music, including on EMS and Peter Zinovieff's electronic music collaborations with Harrison Birtwistle.

-Hall, T., 2014 (forthcoming).
-Before the Mask: Chronometer and Other Electronic Music Collaborations with Peter Zinovieff.
-In: Beard, D., Gloag, K. and Jones, N. (Eds.), 2014.
+Hall, T., 2015.
+Before The Mask: Birtwistle’s electronic music collaborations with Peter Zinovieff.
+In: D. Beard, K. Gloag and N. Jones, eds, 2015.
 Harrison Birtwistle Studies.
 Cambridge: Cambridge University Press.

 Hall, T., 2013.
 Sharing Electronic Music Performance.
 In: Ferran, B. (Ed.)., 2013.
 Visualise: Making Art in Context.
 Cambridge: Anglia Ruskin University. pp.60–63.
 ISBN 978–0–9565608–6–5.